Germoe/hit-predictor/project_report.md

 Solving the problem of Hit Song Prediction is not only an interesting scientific challenge that could help us understand the inner workings of popularity.
 It could also lead to very tangible business benefits.

 **Record Label Industry**:
-In many ways the risks and rewards structure of the traditional book publishing industry applies to the music industry as well (source).
-In general terms, a record label signs on a new artist based on the experience of the A&R department, some circumstential evidence and increasingly evidence from prior success through self-publishing and self-promotion (source).
+In many ways the risks and rewards structure of the traditional book publishing industry applies to the music industry as well.
+In general terms, a record label signs on a new artist based on the experience of the A&R department, some circumstential evidence and increasingly evidence from prior success through self-publishing and self-promotion.
 The upfront investments in these artists is often substantial and generally ranges from a few hundred thousand USD to multiple million USD.
 These investments often include a debut album or increasingly often mini-albums, which requires song selection.
-Choosing the right song for a publishing item can be crucial to the future success of an artist, especially in the early parts of their career (source).
+Choosing the right song for a publishing item can be crucial to the future success of an artist, especially in the early parts of their career.
 A tool for predicting the chance of commercial success based on its intrinsic characteristics has many potential benefits:

 - Support in the Song selection process
 - Allows for more calculated risks and diversified portfolios